viralogic/py-enumerable/docs/skip_while.md

 `skip_while(predicate)`

 Bypasses elements in an input `Enumerable` as long as a specified condition is true and then returns the remaining elements.
+This is not an executing function.

 **Parameters**